GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step05/Tutorial.rst

 (using the attribute ``wellControlName``).
 Each well is defined using a vertical polyline going through the seven layers of the mesh, with a perforation in each layer.
-The well transmissibility factors employer to compute the perforation rates are calculated internally using the Peaceman formulation.
+The well transmissibility factors employed to compute the perforation rates are calculated internally using the Peaceman formulation.
 The well placement implemented here follows the pattern of the original test case.